ismo-karkkainen/diagrammatron/README.md

 This is a small collection to programs to do the following:
 - Convert a dot_json file to diagrammatron format.
+- Prune nodes and attached edges from the diagram.
 - Place the nodes of a graph/diagram onto a plane.
 - Place edges between the nodes.
 - Place separate sub-diagrams so that they do not overlap.